jballanc/objc-ycomb/README.md

 Why, I'm glad you asked!
 The motivation for creating a Y-Combinator for Objective-C originated with a useful, but somewhat confusing, feature of [Grand Central Dispatch](http://developer.apple.com/library/mac/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html):
 VNODE dispatch sources.
-Let's look briefly at what these are, how they're useful, and how you a Y-Combinator in Objective-C makes working with them ever so slightly easier.
+Let's look briefly at what these are, how they're useful, and how using a Y-Combinator in Objective-C makes working with them ever so slightly easier.

 First, dispatch sources are a means of setting a block of code to be enqueued on one of GCD's queues whenever a certain OS event